-The Executive Headteacher will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
-Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the Executive Headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The Head of School will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
+Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the Head of School, who will instigate a multiagency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
 The full assessment procedures are outlined in the school's Social, Emotional and Mental Health (SEMH) Policy.